philschatz/nextcloud-kubernetes-pi/README.md

 arkade get k3sup
 ```

-# Install k8s onto the pi
+# Install kubernetes (k8s) onto the pi

-Run the following on the laptop.
+Run the following on your computer.
 It will ssh into the pi.

 ```sh
 export IP="192.168.0.123" # find from ifconfig on RPi